apache/flink-cdc/docs/content/docs/connectors/flink-sources/mysql-cdc.md

  [100, +∞)
 ```

-For other primary key column type, MySQL CDC Source executes the statement in the form of `SELECT MAX(STR_ID) AS chunk_high FROM (SELECT * FROM TestTable WHERE STR_ID > 'uuid-001' limit 25)` to get the low and high value for each chunk,
+For other primary key column type, MySQL CDC Source executes the statement in the form of `SELECT MAX(STR_ID) AS chunk_high FROM (SELECT * FROM TestTable WHERE STR_ID > 'uuid-001' ORDER BY STR_ID ASC LIMIT 25)` to get the low and high value for each chunk,
 the splitting chunks set would be like:

  ```